slowernews/wisdom-tldr/chapters/introduction.md

 > *"Day by day, what you choose, what you think and what you do is who you become."
 -- Heraclitus [-535]*

+> *"It isn’t what we say or think that defines us, but what we do."
+-- Jane Austen [1775]*

 > *"Our life always expresses the result of our dominant thoughts." (...)
 "The most common form of despair is not being who you are."
 -- Soren Kierkegaard [1813]*